jamesplease/simple-css/README.md

 <header class="headroom unpinned">
 ```

+When the rules of Simple CSS are followed the second example is no more likely to cause collisions.
+But the class names used are shorter and easier to digest.

 ## Exceptions

-There are exceptions to every rule.
-Always do what makes sense on a per-project, and even per-element, basis.
+Simple CSS outlines guidelines, not strict rules.
+Always do what you believe makes the most sense on a per-project, and even per-element, basis.